 unveiled its plan to enable most students in B.C. to return safely to school in September 2020 as the province moved to Stage 2 of

 B.C.'s Education Restart Plan.

-health and safety guidelines co-developed between public health officials, a stakeholder-led steering committee and ministry staff were put in place and additional funding was provided to school districts for enhanced cleaning, hand-washing stations, reusable masks and other measures to support safe learning.
+health and safety guidelines co-developed between public health officials, a stakeholder-led steering committee and ministry staff are in place and updated regularly to support safe learning.

-Each school district developed a Restart Plan, which was approved by the Ministry of Education.
+Each school district also developed a Restart Plan, which was approved by the Ministry of Education.

 (Transcripts: English; Punjabi; Chinese; Arabic)